 What Leg Vein Ultrasound Can Uncover About Your Veins: blood clots and leaky valves

 We can see beneath the surface of the skin with ultrasound.
 Duplex ultrasound combines Doppler flow information and conventional imaging information, sometimes called B-mode, to allow physicians to see the structure of your blood vessels.
 Duplex ultrasound uses sound waves to get images of your blood vessels.
 It also helps determine how fast blood moves through the vessels.
 It can also be useful to estimate the diameter of a blood vessel as well as the amount of obstruction, if any, in the blood vessel.
-Using duplex ultrasound technology, the structure of your blood vessels, the valve function, the movement of your red blood cells and direction of blood flow through the vessels, and any blockages or blood clots can be seen.
+Using duplex ultrasound technology, the structure of your blood vessels, the valve function, the movement of your red blood cells, and the direction of blood flow through the vessels, any blockages, blood clots, and leaky valves can be seen.

 Venous Reflux (leaky valves)

 Ultrasounds of the leg veins that look for leaky valves (venous reflux) are usually performed in the standing position.